vizvayu/ciscoasa2graphite/README.md

 =================

-Yet another graphite feed, this time it gets (interesting, for now just interface stats) SNMP data from Cisco ASA and ships them over to target Graphite installation.
+Yet another graphite feed, this time it gets (interesting, for now just interface stats and CPU usage) SNMP data from Cisco ASA and ships them over to target Graphite installation.

 Requires pysnmp.
 Best to be run from cron.